 Not all employers care about your grades.
 You can expect larger companies to care, but startups and small companies don't usually care about your GPA.

-Essentially, if you have a low GPA, don’t put it on your resume.
+Essentially, if you have a low high school or college grade point average, don’t put it on your resume.
 Focus instead on an internship or past work experience.

 If you have none of those, spend your time on crafting a compelling career story to sell your value.
 Start to create a good resume summary that shows your soft skills, as well as relevant coursework that relates to the position you’re applying for.

-If you opt to include your GPA on your resume, put it in your education section.
+If you opt to include your college or high school GPA on your resume, put it in your education section.
 Here is an example of a GPA on a resume:

 Here is another example:

 If you don’t have a 3.3 GPA or higher, leave it off and don’t sweat it.
 A few years down the line, it won’t matter at all!
 Your degree, leadership skills, and work experience will be far more important to future employers.